 A group of student climate activists struggling financially is approached by a donor who allegedly profited from human rights abuses at a detention center for asylum seekers.
 How should the student activists respond?

 We design our programs to be meaningful for Jewish students of all backgrounds, irrespective of previous experience with studying Jewish texts.
-There is no “ideal” background for students, beyond a willingness to grapple with ethics through our curated sources.
+Because our participants come from such a wide range of backgrounds, there is no “typical” MMCC participant.

 Yes!
 Participants are provided a sourcebook with all of the materials needed to compete.
 All texts are included in their original language alongside an English translation.

-Our goal is to inspire a rigorous conversation around a significant ethical issue which directly impacts the lives of students.
-In recent years our cases have explored a broad range of moral issues including artificial intelligence,criminal justice, and medical ethics.
+Each case challenges students to explore a high stakes ethical question.
+In recent years our cases have addressed a diverse range of issues including artificial intelligence,social media, criminal justice, and medical ethics.

 Absolutely!
 For many participants, this moot court experience is their first public speaking competition.

-We design our programming for students and schools of all backgrounds, and so we offer a pluralistic Shabbat experience that accommodates a variety of Jewish practices in strict accordance with halakhah.
+We design our programming for students of all backgrounds in mind.
+We offer a pluralistic Shabbat experience that accommodates a wide range of Jewish practices in strict accordance with halakhah.
 Please be in touch if you have any concerns.

 Please don’t hesitate to reach out to Yitzhak Bronstein (bronstein@hadar.org) with any questions about participating.

 Yes!
-Students can sign up with a group of teammates, or let us place you on a team.
-Whether you have a team in mind or not, all students must apply individually.
+Students can register individually, or as part of a team.
+Whether you have a team in mind or would like to have us match you with teammates, all students must apply individually.

 Over the course of a weekend, participants enjoy conversations led by prominent guest speakers, small group activities, and social programming, all of which occurs in an immersive Shabbat environment.
 The competition takes place on Sunday morning.

-Each team’s presentation will have three components, which will last 20-25 minutes.
+Each team’s presentation will have three components (20 minutes total).

 (1) An initial Oral Argument of up to 10 minutes.

 Yes!
-While arguments should be primarily rooted in Jewish sources, you are welcome to introduce secular texts to buttress your argument.
+While arguments should be primarily rooted in Jewish sources, you are welcome to introduce secular texts to strengthen your argument.

 Yes, definitely!

-Since the collegiate competition launched in 2018, we have welcomed students from several dozen campuses throughout North America, Israel, and the UK.
+Since the collegiate competition launched in 2018, we have welcomed students from several dozen campuses throughout North America and beyond.
 We are excited for an even larger expansion in the coming year.

 Please don’t hesitate to reach out to Yitzhak Bronstein (bronstein@hadar.org) with any questions about participating.

-No!
-While many students form teams within their school, we welcome you to form a team with students who attend other schools.
-Synagogues, youth groups, JCCs, camps, and other organizations are all welcome to participate in the shabbaton and competition.
+Schools, synagogues, youth movements, JCCs, camps, and other organizations are all welcome to participate in the shabbaton and competition.

 Programming begins on Thursday evening and continues through Sunday afternoon.
-The first three days are dedicated to community building, preparing for the competition, conversations around Jewish ethics, and celebrating Shabbat.
-The actual competition will take place on Sunday, March 27, 2022.
+The first three days are dedicated to community building, learning sessions, preparing for the competition, and celebrating Shabbat.
+The competition takes place on Sunday morning.

-All meals served will be fully certified Kosher, and all programming is in accordance with halakhah at all times.
+All meals served will be fully certified Kosher (OU), and all programming is in accordance with halakhah at all times.
 Multiple options are provided for prayer spaces to ensure there are appropriate options for everyone.

 Please don’t hesitate to reach out to Yitzhak Bronstein (bronstein@hadar.org) with any questions about participating.